novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-80.md

 “Oh…”

 “And the news will be produced by reporters, right?
-We need to do interviews right away.”
+They need to interview someone to get story.”

 This meant he would personally go out for interviews soon.